CodingApex/HRAMPS-RMS/README.md

 # HRAMPS-RMS
-Reporting Tool for MSU - HRMO
+Dashboard for MSU - HRMO